 Many talented artists left Rome in the first quarter of the

 XVIIIth century due to the lack of commissions:

-Filippo Juvarra went to Turin where he designed the imposing Basilica of Superga for the King of Sardinia (the new title of the Duke of Savoy); Andrea Pozzo went to Vienna where he designed Jesuitenkirche;
+Filippo Juvarra went to Turin where he designed the imposing Basilica of Superga for the King of Sardinia (the new title of the Duke of Savoy); Andrea Pozzo went to Vienna where he decorated Jesuitenkirche;

 those who remained in Rome did so in the hope that the 1725 Jubilee would provide

-The cultural decline of Rome affected also the musical field: some Roman cardinals were very fond of music and in the early XVIIIth century George Friedrich Handel composed for them several psalms and motets; in the 1720s Antonio Vivaldi did the same, but overall Rome lost the role it had in the previous centuries in the development of new musical compositions.
+The cultural decline of Rome affected also the musical field: some Roman cardinals were very fond of music and in the early XVIIIth century George Friedrich Handel composed for them psalms and motets; in the 1720s Antonio Vivaldi did the same, but overall Rome lost the role it had in the previous centuries in the development of new musical compositions.